Migraine Headaches: Migraine refers to headaches that share characteristic symptoms.

 Ignatia – This is for sensitive people, especially headaches after emotional grief.
-Usually focused on one side of the head and feels like nails being hammered in.
-Face twitching, and muscle spasms in the neck and back are frequent.
+Usually focused on one side of the head and felt like nails being hammered in.
+Face twitching and muscle spasms in the neck and back are frequent.

 Silicea – feel better from lying in a dark, warm room with head covered.

 Gelsemium – relieves congestive headaches, headaches around the eyes, which are caused by stress.

 Cyclamen – Flickering in the eyes, dim vision, dizziness with pain on the right side may involve the ear and can also ache or itch.
 Nausea, thirst, sensitivity to cold, and worse in the open air.

 Natrum muriaticum – numb or tingling lips or face before the headache begins, and sensitivity to light.
 Often feels better in the dark and after sleeping.